patagonaa/music-sync-converter/README.md

 - `Music/Albums/**/*.m3u` ignores `Music/Albums/Example Artist/playlist.m3u` but not `Music/Playlists/playlist.m3u`

 ### KeepInTarget
-By default, all files in the target directory (excluding hidden files/directories) that don't exist in the source will be deleted.
+By default, all files in the target directory that don't exist in the source will be deleted (excluding hidden files/directories).

 Files or directories that match one of these globs will not be deleted regardless of sync state.
 Wildcards `*` (any directory) and `**` (any directory structure) are supported.